12 min read

 By Jacqueline Novogratz

-Another book by Novogratz, A Manifesto for a Moral Revolution is her newest.
+Another book by Novogratz, A Manifesto for a Moral Revolution, is her newest.
 This one is essentially Jacqueline’s distillation of a career’s/life’s worth of lessons in the space of ‘building a better world.’

 If you are curious about what separates the most prolific and determined social entrepreneurs from others, this book by Jacqueline acts as the guide.